STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 Section 702.
 Conduct of Elections. (a) Elections for SAOAO National Council shall be determined by a majority division of votes casted.

-i.
-A simple majority of 50% of all votes casted is not required for determining a winner of an election, merely the candidate with the most supporting votes will be selected as the winner of the election.
+- A simple majority of 50% + 1 of all votes casted is not required for determining a winner of an election, merely the candidate with the most supporting votes will be selected as the winner of the election.
+If no candidate received 50% + 1 of the votes, a runoff of the candidates with the two highest vote totals shall be held.
+If neither candidate receives a winning number of votes, additional run-offs will be held until a winner is declared.

-(b) Each Osteopathic medical college campus in attendance will be allotted one vote per position. (c) A minimum of one representative from a medical college, not including current national executive board members, must be present at the elections in order for that local college’s votes to be considered for the election. (d) All current SAOAO Executive Board members in good standing will complete a ballot for all elections and positions. (e) Votes casted by SAOAO Executive Board members will be equally weighed to votes of local chapters. (f) National Executive Board members votes will be cast separately to institutional votes. (g) Should a SAOAO Executive Board member not be present at the time of elections for any reason, they shall be permitted to submit a ballot to the Chairperson of the Elections Committee for only the position of President in advance.
+(b) Each Osteopathic medical college campus in attendance will be allotted one vote per position. (c) A minimum of one representative from a medical college, not including current national executive board members, must be present at the elections in order for that local college’s votes to be considered for the election. (d) All current SAOAO Executive Board members in good standing will complete a ballot for all elections and positions. (e) National Executive Board members’ votes will be cast separately to institutional votes. (f) Should a SAOAO Executive Board member not be present at the time of elections for any reason, they shall be permitted to submit a ballot to the Conference Chair for only the position of President in advance.

-iv.
-Shall conduct elections for the different positions in the following order: President, Vice President, Secretary, Treasurer, Conference Chair, Recruitment Chair, and Membership Chair.
+- Shall conduct elections for the different positions in the following order: President, Vice President, Secretary, Treasurer, Conference Chair, Recruitment Chair, External Affairs, Membership Chair, and Women’s Section Medical Student Liasion.

 Section 802.
 Local Chapter Assessment. (a) Each local SAOAO chapter reserves the right to charge a chapter assessment in addition to the national dues.
-Chapter Assessment is not to exceed $100 (Local Chapter Dues of $40 and National Dues of $60).
-The local chapter officers shall determine the Chapter Assessment annually and will notify SAOAO of the determined assessment by September 1st. (b) In addition to the Assessment, local SAOAO chapters have the right to develop and sell goods for educational use and/or for promoting the SAOAO or AOAO.
+The assessment fee is NOT to exceed $60.00.
+The local chapter officers shall determine the Chapter Assessment annually and will notify SAOAO of the determined assessment by August 1st. (b) In addition to the Assessment, local SAOAO chapters have the right to develop and sell goods for educational use and/or for promoting the SAOAO or AOAO.

 Section 901.
 Construction.
-Nothing in this Title shall be construed to permit the reallocation of SAOAO appropriations at times other than those specified under these bylaws.
+Nothing in this Article shall be construed to permit the reallocation of SAOAO appropriations at times other than those specified under these bylaws.

 Section 902: Origin of funds. (a) The overall SAOAO budget shall come from appropriations from the AOAO and national fees collected by all Local Chapters and submitted to the Treasurer. (b) Additional funds for SAOAO activities may be acquired through, but not limited to, fundraising and sponsorship efforts of the SAOAO.